Tai Chi Brings a Fresh Outlook on Life

 I did some very slow Tai Chi movements over the next few days because I didn’t want the ligaments and muscles to become stiff and tight.
 I was so sore that I could hardly move at first.
 Within three or four days, I was very pleased to find that I was able to move quite well.
 As a result of this rapid improvement, I found that I had missed just one and a half weeks of classes.
 I’m sure my recovery was so fast because of my condition before the accident and the fact I was able to do some gentle exercises almost immediately to help.
 I thoroughly recommend Tai Chi as a healing tool.”

 Mick uses some of the warm-ups and Silk Reeling (Chan Si Gong) exercises when coaching his junior soccer team.
 “I think they’re great for the kids, especially the Shoulder Rotation ‘chicken wings’.
 I tell them balance is really important so we do the Leg Circling and Stepping exercise a lot.”

 Tai Chi was challenging for Mick at first, despite his sporty lifestyle and the years of karate training.
-“My co-ordination was really bad.
+“My co-ordination was bad.
 It looked so easy but I couldn’t organise my arms and legs.
 I was very stiff and inflexible.
-Karate did nothing to improve that, I realise now, because within a year, my flexibility improved.
+Karate did nothing to improve that, I realise now because, within a year, my flexibility improved.
 I forced myself to slow right down so I could learn the movements.
-I practised them really slowly so I could understand the separate parts.”
+I practised them slowly so I could understand the separate parts.”

 “I’ll keep practising Tai Chi for the rest of my life and I tell everybody the role it’s played in my life.
 It’s given me a fresh outlook.”